 - Sesame Seeds

-- Cornstarch: or substitute with potato starch or tapioca starch.
+- Cornstarch: Or use potato starch or tapioca starch.

-- Water: cold or room temperature.
+- Water: Cold or room temperature.

 Note: Asian ingredients are typically available at most Asian grocery stores or check online, like on Amazon.